-Microsoft has just unveiled the Xbox One, its next-generation console, joining the fight against the already announced Play Station 4 about which we don’t know all the details yet.
-What we have been showed at Redmond is a completely, redesigned Xbox that looks just like a big rectangular gadget.
-The controller is somewhat similar to the previous version, but comes with a rather elegant design.
+Microsoft has just unveiled the Xbox One, its next-generation console, joining the fight against the already announced Play Station 4, about which we don’t know all the details yet.
+What we have been shown at Redmond is a completely redesigned Xbox that looks just like a big rectangular gadget.
+The controller is somewhat similar to the previous version but comes with a rather elegant design.

-Xbox One has been showed as a horizontal box, so we’re not sure if it will “stand” in a vertical position as the previous version.
+Xbox One has been shown as a horizontal box, so we’re not sure if it will “stand” in a vertical position as the previous version.
 The Kinect box also seems a little bit bigger.
-What’s really new about it are the voice commands – you just say “Xbox on” and it miraculously turns on, bringing your personal home screen which is somewhat resembling of Windows 8.
+What’s really new about it are the voice commands – you just say “Xbox on,” and it miraculously turns on, bringing your personal home screen, which is somewhat resembling Windows 8.

 There’s Skype for Xbox, of course, which will allow you to do group video calls on your TV, clearly rivaling with Google’s Hangouts feature.
 Using Smart Glass, you can even control your Xbox One from your Windows Phone device.
 Now, let’s have a look at the technical specifications of Xbox One.

 There were a lot of rumors regarding the technical specifications of the Xbox One, and for a good reason.
 After all, you are probably going to use the Xbox One for the next 5 years or so.
 So, Microsoft had to make sure the innards are powerful enough to keep up as time passes.
 And they have packed quite a lot inside it!

 - Blu-Ray Drive